-Refined benefit estimates were developed for the TSP after the initial screening described in Chapter 3.
+Refined benefit estimates were developed for the recommended plan after the initial screening described in Chapter 3.
 The benefits of implementing the proposed plan represent flood damages avoided with project implementation.
 Benefits were calculated as the difference in damages before and after project implementation.
-Benefits were then amortized over a 50-year period to identify equivalent annual benefits using October 2015 price levels and an interest rate of 3.125% (Table 10).
+Benefits were then amortized over a 50-year period to identify equivalent average annual benefits using FY18 P.L. and an discount rate of 2.75 percent from 2020 through 2070 (Table 10).

+Table 10: Costs and benefits of the recommended plan (FY18 P.L.).

-Total First Cost \$11,141,000
+Total First Cost \$8,110,000

-Average Annual Cost \$452,000
+Average Annual Cost \$307,000

-Average Annual Benefits \$466,000
+Average Annual Benefits \$335,000

-Annual Net Benefit \$14,000
+Annual Net Benefit \$28,000

-Benefit-to-Cost Ratio 1.0
+Benefit-to-Cost Ratio 1.1